Back to blog

 LaunchRelease without losing control.Staged rollout, rollback triggers, support plan, post-launch maintenance.

 If your team lacks internal hybrid app capacity, NextPage can support the migration as part of a broader IT outsourcing services engagement, pairing mobile developers, QA, backend support, and release management.
+For early budget planning, the custom software cost estimator can help frame the effort before a technical audit.

 How NextPage Helps With Cordova And PhoneGap Migrations